TravelSafe Supply Partner Service Standards and Code of Conduct

 Sexist or Racist Jokes/Comments: any dialogue or conversations of this nature are deemed as serious misconduct.

 Driver Compliance: TravelSafe expects SP’s to have robust checking systems in place to ensure all drivers are legally allowed to drive.
 Where required Driver Authorization must be displayed.
 When requested SP’s must supply TravelSafe with copies of driver licenses and passenger endorsements (some contracts require this).
+Working with Children checks must be in place and maintained for all drivers permitted to carry children onboard, the SP must provide copies of these on request.

 Vehicle Standards: vehicles must be roadworthy, fully compliant with local regulations, air conditioned and with seat belts.
 Vehicle exteriors and interiors and windows must all be clean.
 The vehicle must be smoke free.